 GVA’s model of Global Literacy in response to our core values is outlined with our Mission Statement and is built on the following five key educational components:

 World Class Academics:

 Continuous assessments in core subjects with individual student goal setting each quarter.
 Systematic instruction of higher ordered thinking patterns using explicit LI and L2 language forms and functions.
 Standards Based, Integrated Thematic Units focused on social studies and science.
 Algebra required for all students.
-Student “Passports” that contain a specific body of evidence demonstrating proficiency in Literacy L1 and L2, Deduction (Math); Induction (scientific Methods), Arts, Public Speaking, Information Literacy, and Intercultural Exchanges (linguistic, economic, artistic, interpersonal, etc.).
-Singapore Math—Recommended by the TIMMS.
+Student “Passports” that contain a specific body of evidence demonstrating proficiency in Literacy L1 and L2, Deduction (Math); Induction (Scientific Methods), Arts, Public Speaking, Information Literacy, and Intercultural Exchanges (linguistic, economic, artistic, interpersonal, etc.). enVision Math and engageNY.
 Voices Literacy Curriculum used across the curriculum for writing, reading, and character education.

 Second Language Immersion:

 All students learn to read, write, and speak a second language to the Intermediate High Level.
 ELL students build on the inherent advantage they have as bi-lingual students, through additive bilingualism by using fluency and literacy in Spanish, Mandarin and French to support academic performance in English.